Deltares/rtc-tools-diagnostics/README.md

 ```
 and add the `ExportResultsEachPriorityMixin` to you optimization problem class, before the other rtc-tools classes and mixins included in optimization problem class.

+You can disable this functionality by setting the class variable `export_results_each_priority` to `False` from your optimization problem class.

 ### Get optimization problem formulation and active constraints
 By using the `GetLinearProblemMixin`, you can generate a file that indicates the active constraints and bounds for each priority.
 To utilize this functionality, import the mixin as follows:
 ```python